Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 Digging Deeper: James 1:1-18

-The whole purpose of our difficulties in life is so that God can work a faith producing endurance in you.
+The whole purpose of our difficulties in life is so that God can work a faith-producing endurance in us.

 1. Facing Your Trials with Prayer